 LEE W. HARTMANN is the Leo Goldberg Collegiate professor of Astronomy at the University of Michigan.
 He has worked as an astrophysicist at the Smithsonian Astrophysical Observatory and was a vice-president of the American Astronomical Society.
 Dr. Hartmann’s research interests include the formation of stars and star clusters, molecular cloud structure and dynamics, protostellar accretion, evolution of protoplanetary disks and planet formation, and mass function of stars.
 Dr. Hartmann is a fellow of the American Association for the Advancement of Science.
 He received his Ph.D. in astronomy from the University of Wisconsin System.
-Dr. Hartmann has served on three Academies’ committees including: chair of the Astro2010 Panel on Planetary Systems and Star Formation, member of the U.S. National Committee for the International Astronomical Union, and member of the CAA.
+Dr. Hartmann has served on three Academies’ committees including: chair of the Astro2010 Panel on Planetary Systems and Star Formation, member of the U.S. National Committee for the International Astronomical Union, and member of the Committee on Astronomy and Astrophysics.

 Vassiliki (Vicky) Kalogera